nsrosenqvist/blade-cli/README.md

 ## Installation
 To install you can either clone this repo and run `composer install && composer build` or simply retrieving the latest PHAR from the [releases page](https://www.github.com/nsrosenqvist/blade-cli/releases/latest).

+I also have a convenience feature configured that install the PHAR to `/usr/bin` by running `composer build:install` but it makes a whole lot of assumptions of your OS and probably only works on Linux and macOS.
+Use at your own risk.

 ## Usage
 `compile [options] [--] <template> (<template>)...`